DAVID NANCE GROUP

 Appropriately, the album is called Peaced and Slightly Pulverized, as the sounds therein are alternatingly tender & brusque.
 Nance has an enviable way of conveying intensity and pathos in his music without necessarily resorting to clicking on a distortion pedal, instead relying on the build-up and tension from the interplay of his bandmates with his cracked, impassioned wail.
 That said, there’s also plenty of fuzz and distortion too, which should be clear from the first single, the anthemic “Poison,” with its fuzzed-out guitar riff that leans into a Crazy-Horsian guitar maelstrom and white-hot solo.
 It’s a blisteringly brief journey that is impossible to not be swept up by and wake up dizzy and confused in a nearby dumpster.

 Peaced and Slightly Pulverized was mastered by Mikey Young of Total Control and Eddy Current Suppression Ring.
-A limited purple vinyl version is available for direct order here, while digital pre-orders can be make here.
+A limited purple vinyl version is available for direct order here, and digital orders can be made here.

 Praise For David Nance:

 “The Omaha guitarist clings to the most well-worn FM-radio tropes—extended jams, grungy riffs, heroic choruses—like someone grabbing their most precious belongings from their burning house.
 He draws on those comforting sounds of the past to make profoundly uncomfortable music for the now.” – Pitchfork 7.7

 “David Nance Group has emerged as one of the more reliably sideways garage rock projects in the underground, cranking out a constant stream of druggy lo-fi guitar jams in many shapes and sizes, always topped off by Nance’s harangued vocals.” – Stereogum “Band to Watch” feature